 Meet our team

-The day-to-day running of Ethical Reading is done by the founding team of Jim, Gill and Gurprit.
-We are lucky to have the support of a wonderfully talented advisory council, which meets quarterly to help guide our development.
+The day-to-day running of Ethical Reading is done by the three directors.
+We’re lucky to have the support of a wonderfully talented Advisory Council, which meets quarterly to help guide our development.

-As the core team is so small, we rely heavily on help from volunteers and advisory council members, who give their time and expertise to help with events, social media activities and website content.
+As the core team is so small, we rely heavily on help from a growing base of volunteers, including Advisory Council members, who give their time and expertise to help with programme development, events and marketing communications.